jpype-project/jpype/doc/userguide.rst

 types.
 These levels are :

 - **none**, There is no way to convert.
-- **explicit (E)**, JPype canconvert ot the desired type, but only explicitly via the wrapper classes.
+- **explicit (E)**, JPype can convert the desired type, but only explicitly via the wrapper classes.
 This means the proper wrapper class will access this type as argument.
 - **implicit (I)**, JPype will convert as needed.
-- **exact> (X)**, Like implicit, but when deciding with method overload to use, one wj=here all the paramters match "exact" will take precedence over "implicit" matches.
+- **exact> (X)**, Like implicit, but when deciding with method overload to use, one wj=here all the parameters match "exact" will take precedence over "implicit" matches.

 ============ ========== ========= =========== ========= ========== ========== =========== ========= ========== ========== =========== =========